Capitol Theatre: Revilitisation

 For many years the Capitol Theatre continued to thrive as a home to some of the best arts festivals, including MIFF and the Melbourne Comedy Festival.
 However, despite constant maintenance from the RMIT team, the building fell into disrepair and was formally closed to the public in 2014.

 When the RMIT Capitol Theatre Appeal was launched in November 2017, the theatre was in dire need of substantial restoration works.
-The appeal was created from a need to revitalise the dilapidated building, including the full restoration of the 1920s illuminated ‘cave’ ceiling designed by renowned architect Walter Burley Griffin.
+The appeal was created from a need to revitalise the dilapidated building, including the full restoration of the illuminated ‘cave’ ceiling designed by renowned architects Marion Mahony-Griffin and Walter Burley Griffin.

 The custom RGBW LED bars were no small undertaking.
-The build comprised of over 770 metres of Lightmoves custom-made RGBW LED bars, made up of 533 custom lengths all mounted in custom extrusion.
-Utilizing state of the art LED drivers, the system is able to be controlled in over 700 discrete segments.
+The build comprised of over 770 metres of Lightmoves custom-made RGBW LED bars, made up of 533 custom lengths mounted in custom extrusion.
+Utilising state of the art LED drivers, the system has over 700 discretely controllable segments.

 Part of the restoration project includes a DMX system that integrates seamlessly with the building’s lighting control system.
 The DMX system is designed in such a way that the ceiling RGBW LEDs can either be controlled from the local touch screens or AV panels for simple DMX pre-set show recall, or be connected to a DMX lighting console for complex interactive live shows.